wing5wong/artisan-whs-static/source/_extracurricular_activities/cross-country.md

 **Competitions**
-The WHS School Cross Country takes place on Wednesday 10 May at Whanganui High School.
+The WHS School Cross Country takes place on Friday 10 May at Whanganui High School.
 Year 9 and Year 10 students will be preparing for this in PE classes.

-From the school event, teams will be selected for the Whanganui Secondary School’s competition, which takes place on Tuesday 16 May - Relay Race & Tuesday 23 May - Individual Race.
+From the school event, teams will be selected for the Whanganui Secondary School’s competition, which takes place on Tuesday 21 May.

-Our most successful runners will then be invited to represent Whanganui High School at the National Secondary Schools' Cross Country event held in Palmerston North on 8-10 December 2023.
+Our most successful runners will then be invited to represent Whanganui High School at the National Secondary Schools' Cross Country event held in Christchurch on 15 June 2024.

 **Training Days:** Generally, Tuesday and Thursday at school from 3:15pm, with some Saturday morning trainings close to competitions.